-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Deputy Director Chief of Staff Average ADPCS Average Assoc.
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
 Director Average All Employee Survey Q43.
 My supervisor encourages people to speak up when they disagree with a decision.
-1 (Strongly Disagree)- 5 (Strongly Agree) 3.8 3.8 4.6 4.5 4.4 4.7 4.5 All Employee Survey Q44.
+1 (Strongly Disagree)- 5 (Strongly Agree) 3.8 3.8 4.2 3.8 4.3 4.2 All Employee Survey Q44.
 I feel comfortable talking to my supervisor about work-related problems even if I'm partially responsible.
-1 (Strongly Disagree)- 5 (Strongly Agree) 3.9 3.9 4.7 4.7 4.4 4.7 4.6 All Employee Survey Q75.
+1 (Strongly Disagree)- 5 (Strongly Agree) 3.9 4.0 4.5 4.1 4.6 4.6 All Employee Survey Q75.
 I can talk with my direct supervisor about ethical concerns without fear of having my comments held against me.
-1 (Strongly Disagree)- 5 (Strongly Agree) 3.9 3.9 4.7 4.7 4.3 4.6 4.5
+1 (Strongly Disagree)- 5 (Strongly Agree) 3.9 3.9 4.4 4.2 4.3 4.5

-Source: VA All Employee Survey (accessed June 29, 2018)
+Source: VA All Employee Survey (accessed May 24, 2018)

-VHA's Patient Experiences Survey Reports provide results from-the Survey of Healthcare Experience of Patients (SHEP) program.
+VHA's Patient Experiences Survey Reports provide results from the Survey of Healthcare Experience of Patients (SHEP) program.
 VHA utilizes industry standard surveys from the Consumer Assessment of Healthcare Providers and Systems program to evaluate patients' experiences of their health care and to support the goal of benchmarking its performance against the private sector.

 VHA collects SHEP survey data from Patient-Centered Medical Home, Specialty Care, and Inpatient Surveys.
-From these, the OIG selected four survey items that reflect patient attitudes towards Facility leaders (see Table 3) and reviewed results that relate to the period of October 1, 2016, through September 30, 2017.
-For this Facility, three of four patient survey results reflected similar or higher care ratings than the VHA average.
+From these, the OIG selected four survey items that reflect patient attitudes towards facility leaders (see Table 3).
+For this Facility, all four patient survey results reflected higher care ratings than the VHA average.
 Patients appear generally satisfied with the leadership and care provided, and Facility leaders appeared to be actively engaged with patients.